moluscogamestudio/moluscogamestudio.github.io/gdd.md

 ### Leveling up

-Once the character levels up, it can choose one known spell to fortify.
-Fortified spells get better, up to 3 times.
-A fortified spell does more damage, or lasts longer, or gets a bigger area, depending on spell.
+Once the character levels up, it can choose to buff: Health amount, Mana recovery time, Casting Time, Lasting time, or range.
+If you pick up a spell you already know, it gets fortified (up to 3 times).
+A fortified spell does more damage, or lasts longer, or gets a bigger area, affect bigger objects or new kind of targets, depending on spell.
+A fortified spell always costs less.
+(25% less, 50% less, 75% less)

 ## Map Levels